Keberneth/Zabbix-Extensions-Apps/README.md

 Network map:
 Zabbix collect all established TCP connections every 5 minutes and Network map updates this every 5 minutes to get a ionteractive and up to date network map for the last 24 hours to view all established TCP connections from and to all servers that Zabbix monitor.
 When clicking on a server on the map.
 TCP connection information and information from Netbox will show.

 Posibility to filter map based on:

 Source

 Destination

 Port, ports and port range

-Report button to download 30 day history in
+Report button to download 30 day history in:

 Excel, csv and drawio files